 Whether it’s TEFL, TESOL, ESL, CELTA, or what have you, most higher paying teaching jobs abroad are going to require some sort of certification.
 Many of teaching certification programs also require individuals to have an undergraduate degree, whether in education or another field.

 Keep in mind that you do not necessarily have to have a degree or teaching certificate in order to teach abroad, but it will most definitely make you a more competitive job candidate.

 Picking the teacher training program that is right for you is one of the keys to successfully teaching abroad.
 Be sure you read all the rules and requirements, and make sure you are comfortable with what will be expected of you.
 Not all programs are created equal, so do your homework, and always read reviews!
 Some certification or training programs will be more expensive than others, and every program will offer different amenities, like job placement assistance or included accommodation.

-Familiarize yourself with the different types of international teaching jobs available.
+Familiarize yourself with the different types of international teaching jobs available as you work out how to get started teaching English abroad.
 When you decide to go abroad, you will find that a variety of institutions accept international teachers, including government schools, private schools, international schools, language academies, universities, corporations, and private families or individuals seeking private lessons.

 Each type of teaching job abroad has its own challenges and rewards.
 If you choose right, the rewards of your teaching experience abroad will greatly outweigh the challenges.

 You may also want to consider what age group you prefer working with, and which subjects you are qualified to teach, whether it be English, math, science, art, or another even more specific subject.
 Many higher paying teaching jobs abroad require applicants to sign one or two-year contracts, which often offer bonuses and return airfare reimbursement.